 In 2021 the Trustees approved a small contract to lease storage space from Cranham Investments Limited at an annual rental of £4,680.
-Mr M C Van Neste is a Director of and shareholder in Cranham Investments Limited.

-14. Capital commitments
+15. Capital commitments

 The Trust had no capital commitments at the current or prior year reporting date.